EDUCBA Logo

 Overview of What If Analysis in Excel

-What-if analysis in Excel is used to test more than one value for a different formula on the basis of multiple scenarios.
+What-if analysis in Excel tests more than one value for a different formula based on multiple scenarios.
 For this, we must have data of such kind where, for a single parameter, we would have 2 or more values for comparison.
-Go to the Data menu tab and click on the What-If Analysis option under the Forecast section.
-Select the scenario manager and give a scenario name and select the cell which contains the scenario value.
+Go to the Data menu tab and click the What-If Analysis option under the Forecast section.
+Select the scenario manager, give a scenario name, and select the scenario value cell.
+Now from the Goal Seek option from What-If Analysis, determine the value we want to compare.
 By this, we can enter multiple scenarios.
-Now from the Goal Seek option from What-If Analysis, select the value we want to compare.

 What if the analysis is available in the “forecast” section under the “Data” tab.